HandcartCactus/nlp-bot/README.md

 # TwitterBot
 Code relating to my twitter bot, which can be found [here](https://twitter.com/WhatDoITweetBot).

-(The bot and the template are both WIP.)
+## Interacting with the bot
+For more information on interacting with the bot, see `USERGUIDE.md`.

 ## Setup
 ### Fork it!